slevithan/oniguruma-to-es/README.md

 Disables advanced emulation that relies on returning a `RegExp` subclass.
 In cases when a subclass would otherwise have been used, this results in one of the following:

-- An error is thrown for certain patterns that are not emulatable without a subclass.
+- An error is thrown for patterns that are not emulatable without a subclass.
-- When the regex can still be emulated accurately, *subpattern* match details (accessed via properties of match results when using the regex) might differ from Oniguruma.
+- Some patterns can still be emulated accurately without a subclass, but in this case *subpattern* match details might differ from Oniguruma.
+  - This is only relevant if you access the subpattern details of match results in your code (backreference array indices, `groups`, and `indices`).

 ### `flags`